 The recommended daily intake (RDI) for non-pregnant adults being 400 mcg and pregnant women 1000 mcg per day, making mushrooms an additional whole food dietary source of folate (5).

 When discussing nutrition information about folate, it is also important to distinguish the difference between folate and folic acid.

 Folic acid is the synthetic version of folate often sold within pregnancy supplements and B vitamin supplements.

 This form is not ideal and isn’t as bioavailable as the active form of folate; 5-methyltetrahydrofolate (5-MTHF).
 This is especially crucial for individuals with the MTHFR gene polymorphism, an SNP in which the body doesn’t methylate properly and can contribute to disease formation and numerous other symptoms.

 Ideally, consume folate through whole food sources as they are accompanied by methyl donors which enable our genes to be switched on or off, preventing tumor growths, premature cell death, and inflammation.

 On top of this, for conception, fertility, and pregnancy, folate is a crucial vitamin consumed in high doses to support the rapid cell division that occurs when creating life, in addition to sustaining the mother's iron levels, energy, and wellbeing.

 The role of folate in the body and it’s benefits;

-Vitamin D is more a hormone than a fat-soluble vitamin, with its role being explored in modulating inflammation, hormone balancing, liver detoxification, boosting mood, and being an anti-depressant, crucial for bone health, cholesterol levels, triglyceride levels, and immune system function.
+The role of vitamin D is being explored in modulating inflammation, hormone balancing, liver detoxification, boosting mood, and being an anti-depressant, crucial for bone health, cholesterol levels, triglyceride levels, and immune system function.

 The body synthesises Vitamin D from the sun, in which a chemical process occurs within our skin cells, morphing UV rays into active vitamin D (25-hydroxyvitamin D or 25-OHD).